SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessRaces.md

 * Powerful Claws

-Your unarmed strike deal 1d6 slashing damage instead of 1.
+You can use your claws to make unarmed strike.
+Attacking with them deals 1d6 + your Strength modifier slashing damage, instead of the bludgeoning damage normal for an unarmed strike.
 When you hit a target with a melee attack, you can use shove as a bonus action.